Collective Thomson scattering in magnetized electron and positron pair plasma and the application to induced Compton scattering: THOMSON SCATTERING by a FREE PARTICLE IN A STRONG MAGNETIC FIELD

 \section{THOMSON SCATTERING by a FREE PARTICLE IN A STRONG MAGNETIC FIELD}

 We calculate Thomson cross-section for X-mode waves (linearly polarized perpendicular to the plane of the magnetic field and wave vector) in the presence of a strong magnetic field.
-We impose the following assumptions in deriving the details. \begin{itemize} \item Consider a free electron or a free positron as a scattering particle and assume that it is static at the origin before scattering. \item A uniform magnetic field $\bm{B}_0=(B_0,0,0)$ exists in the $x$-axis direction. \item The X-mode wave is perpendicularly incident on the magnetic field at a wave-number vector $\bm{k}_0=(0,0,k_0)$ and angular frequency $\omega_0$. \item The magnetic field of the incident electromagnetic wave is assumed to be sufficiently small compared to the background magnetic field, that is $|\bm{B}_{\text{wave}}|\ll|\bm{B}_0|.$ \item The motion of a particle in the wave field is approximated as non-relativistic. \end{itemize} The electric field of the X-mode plane wave in pair plasma can be written as
+We impose the following assumptions in deriving the details. \begin{itemize} \item Consider a free electron or a free positron as a scattering particle and assume that it is static at the origin before scattering. \item A uniform magnetic field $\bm{B}_0=(B_0,0,0)$ exists in the $x$-axis direction. \item The X-mode wave is incident on the magnetic field with a wave-number vector \(\bm{k}_0\) and an angular frequency \(\omega_0\). \item The magnetic field of the incident electromagnetic wave is assumed to be sufficiently small compared to the background magnetic field, that is $|\bm{B}_{\text{wave}}|\ll|\bm{B}_0|.$ \item The motion of a particle in the wave field is approximated as non-relativistic. \end{itemize}

+We neglect relativistic effects as an initial step because even a non-relativistic CTS framework has yet to be discussed for \( e^{\pm} \) plasma.
+Observations also suggest non-relativistic plasma environments in magnetar magnetospheres, exemplified by the observation of FRB 20200428 concurrent with a magnetar X-ray burst with non-relativistic energy of $\sim$80 keV \citep{2020ApJ...898L..29M}.
+Theoretical studies further indicate that an \( e^{\pm} \) fireball generated by the X-ray burst has a sub-relativistic plasma temperature in the comoving frame, despite the bulk of the fireball being accelerated to relativistic speeds \citep{2020ApJ...904L..15I,2023MNRAS.519.4094W}.
+The plasma within the fireball is also thermalized in the comoving frame.
+Therefore, our theory can be applied at least in the comoving frame of the fireball plasma.